13 Lakes: Themes

-Benning asserted at the screening of 13 Lakes for the 2005 Tribeca Film Festival that it was an anti-war film, stating that his films, especially 13 Lakes, showed "the kind of beauty we're destroying."
-Responding to confusion and negative reception from the audience during the screening of the film, Benning stated that "Maybe if we looked and listened a little more, we wouldn't do stupid things … we wouldn't drop bombs on each other."
-Similarly, Benning had regarded Ten Skies as a metaphor for peace.
-13 Lakes, like Benning's other minimalist films, has also been positively compared to paintings and photographs of landscapes.
-Nikolaj Lübecker and Daniele Rugo note that 13 Lakes does not attempt to tell a concrete story and chooses instead to focus on the imagery of film itself; for them, 13 Lakes "might be a place where we find refuge in getting lost.
+Benning asserted at the screening of 13 Lakes for the 2005 Tribeca Film Festival that it was an anti-war film, saying that his films—especially 13 Lakes—showed "the kind of beauty we're destroying."
+Responding to confusion and negative reception from the audience during the screening of the film at Tribeca, Benning said that "Maybe if we looked and listened a little more, we wouldn't do stupid things ... we wouldn't drop bombs on each other."
+Similarly, Benning regarded Ten Skies as a metaphor for peace.
+13 Lakes, like Benning's previous minimalist films, has also been positively compared to paintings of landscapes.
+Nikolaj Lübecker and Daniele Rugo note that 13 Lakes does not attempt to tell a concrete story and chooses instead to focus on the imagery of film itself; for them, 13 Lakes demands patience from the audience and "might be a place where we find refuge in getting lost.
 Or, conversely, in finding one's bearings."